aucad/aml-networks/readme.md

 There are two alternative pre-defined experiments:

-- `make sample` runs the experiment on limited input size of 50 records
+- `make sample` runs the experiment on limited input size of 50 records.
-- `make proto` (subset of all); runs experiment for default iterations only.
+- `make proto` subset of all; runs experiment for default iterations only.

 Custom experiments can be defined using the CLI commands.